prototypefund/Digital_Bargeld-docs/api-mint.rst

 The Test API
 ------------

-The test API is not there to test the mint, but to allow clients of the mint (merchant and wallet implementations) to test if their implemenation of the cryptography is binary-compatible with the implementation of the mint.
+The test API is not there to test the exchange, but to allow clients of the exchange (merchant and wallet implementations) to test if their implemenation of the cryptography is binary-compatible with the implementation of the exchange.

 .. http:POST:: /test/base32